You filled out your FAFSA® form and submitted it. What happens next?

 "After the FAFSA®: What Happens Next?"
 Video

 Your FAFSA information is shared with the colleges and/or career schools you list on the application.
-The financial aid office at a school uses your information to figure out how much federal student aid you may receive at that school.
-If the school has its own funds to use for financial aid, it might use your FAFSA information to determine your eligibility for that aid as well.
-(The school might also have other forms for you to fill out to get school aid, so check with the financial aid office to be sure.)
+The financial aid office at a school uses your information to figure out how much aid you may receive at that school.
+The school might also have other forms for you to fill out to get school aid, so check with the financial aid office to be sure.

 Your information also goes to your state higher education agency, as well as to agencies of the states where your chosen schools are located.
 Many states have financial aid funds that they give out based on FAFSA information.

 So, your FAFSA form helps you apply for federal, state, and school financial aid.

 You can check the status of your FAFSA form immediately after submitting it online.
 You can check the status of a paper FAFSA form after it has been processed (roughly 7–10 days from the date mailed).
 Here’s how:

 - Option 1: Go to fafsa.gov and log in.

 - Option 2: Contact the Federal Student Aid Information Center.